 Who is JYDA for?

-Full and Part Time Youth Directors, Regional Directors, Field Workers, Program Assistants, and Advisors (Kadima, USY).
+Full and Part Time Youth Directors, Branch Directors, Engagement Directors/Associates, Program Assistants, and Advisors (Kadima, USY)

 Benefits of Membership Include

-- Annual Convention – provides a forum for educational and experiential exchange and opportunities for sharing valuable program ideas.
+- Annual Conference – provides a forum for educational and experiential exchange, opportunities for sharing valuable program ideas, and international networking opportunities

 - Network of peers and colleagues